OceanicData/Analytics/Dashboard.md

-This Dashboard file is central collection of all dashboard along with their pdf & python code.
+This Dashboard file is central collection of all dashboard along all the the work is summarized in single pdf.